The Algebra of the Pseudo-Observables I: Why Quantum Mechanics is the ultimate description of Reality: Introduction

 The starting point was a deep analysis of fundamental concepts, as ``physical reality'', ``observers'', ``physical quantities'' and ``measurements''.
 On the basis of this analysis and the assumptions therein implied, I constructed an algebraic structure for ``observables'', that turned to be a C{*}-algebra, making use essentially only of the \emph{Occam's razor principle}, that in this context has to be meant as follows: \emph{in building the formulation of a physical theory it is necessary to avoid, as much as possible, the introduction of entities not reducible to measurable physical properties}.
 The aim is to obtain the minimal description of physical reality; whereas the introduction of unnecessary unobservable entities leads to descriptions depending on a potentially enormous number of arbitrary parameters.

-Proceeding in such a manner, every aspect of quantum mechanics acquires a clear physical interpretation or a logical explanation, providing, for instance, in a natural way the reason for the structure of complex algebra and the matrix structure of Werner Heisenberg's formulation of quantum mechanics.
+Proceeding in such a manner, every aspect of quantum mechanics acquires a clear physical interpretation or a logical explanation, providing, for instance, in a natural way the reason for the structure of complex algebra and the matrix structure of the formulation of Werner Heisenberg of quantum mechanics.

 Last but not least, the very general hypotheses assumed, allow one to state that \emph{quantum mechanics is the unique minimal description of physical reality}.